Noevain/removeTwisted/README.md

 # RemoveTwisted

-Remove the Twisted elite type(reflects damage) from the CombatDirector EliteTierDef on ServerStageBegin and every 30 seconds,also can be triggered manually by pressing F2
+Remove the Twisted elite type(reflects damage) by setting the costMult of twisted to 999.Refreshes this change every 10 seconds and onStageStart due to difficulty updating EliteDefs